rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

     of future VMs.
 A template is also stored on the Rackspace storage infrastructure.
 You can create one template per VM.

-#### Where is data stored if I create a snapshot, clone, or template?
+#### Where is data stored if I create a snapshot, copy as clone, or template?

 -   Snapshots are stored with the parent disk of VM and consume your allocated storage infrastructure.
 Snapshots must be carefully managed to